Alaska Criminal Justice Degree Programs

 In particular, according to Anchorage Daily News, rape is a major problem In Alaska.
 Sex crimes in Alaska occur at three times the national average.
 Moreover, child sexual assault rates are six times the national average.
 With Governor Sean Parnell calling the issue “an epidemic,” there’s a strong need for a strong criminal justice system to help victims and find and persecute offenders.

 Criminal Justice Education in Alaska

 Students of criminal justice can choose from nearly five schools in Alaska.
-Associate and bachelor’s degrees are available.
-Check with your school for scholarship information as several organizations offer financial assistance to criminal justice students.
-The American Criminal Justice Association has a national scholarship program.
+Associate and bachelor’s degrees are available.If you are concerned about paying for school, you may want to visit this page to learn more about criminal justice scholarships.

 Outlook for Criminal Justice in Alaska

 One of the main benefits of earning a criminal justice degree is the fact that it can propel you into a variety of career paths.
 There are thousands of people working in the criminal justice field in Alaska, with varied job titles like criminal investigator, first-line supervisor, and jailer.

 If you earn an associate degree or certificate in criminal justice, there are many different entry-level jobs you can get in the field.
 You may be able to work as a security guard or correctional officer.
 If you are leaning toward earning a bachelor’s degree in this field, you might choose to work as a detective, investigator, or first-line supervisor, all of which can require the logical reasoning skills imparted by a bachelor’s degree.
 Average salaries for these careers are listed in the graph below.
 Data found at the Bureau of Labor Statistics from 2017.

 Average Annual Alaska Salary